-Textfield to create a new class or filter existing classes.
+- Textfield to create a new class or filter existing classes.

-Buttons to save or discard your changes.
+- Buttons to save or discard your changes.

-Class List of the existing classes in the dataset (filtered by the text field and with the active option highlighted in purple) and, sometimes, a "Create class" option if the text you typed does not match an existing class.
+- Class List of the existing classes in the dataset (filtered by the text field and with the active option highlighted in purple) and, sometimes, a "Create class" option if the text you typed does not match an existing class.

 On the left-hand sidebar you will find the following drawers:

-Raw Data is mostly used for debugging and can be safely ignored by most users unless our support team requests that you access it.
+- Raw Data is mostly used for debugging and can be safely ignored by most users unless our support team requests that you access it.
 It contains Roboflow internal representation of the image.

 In the header you will find navigation to exit the labeling interface, move on to the next or previous image in the dataset, and perform the following actions:

-View source image (represented by an eye with a slash through it) temporarily hides the bounding boxes to give you a closer look at the original image.
+- View source image (represented by an eye with a slash through it) temporarily hides the bounding boxes to give you a closer look at the original image.

-Options (represented by an ellipsis)
+- Options (represented by an ellipsis or three dots)

-Use as Cover Photo marks the current image as the icon for the dataset on your homepage and uses it as the preview image for preprocessing and augmentation options.
+- Use as Cover Photo marks the current image as the icon for the dataset on your homepage and uses it as the preview image for preprocessing and augmentation options.

 The following keyboard shortcuts are available to speed up your labeling flow.
 The meta key is usually the command key on macOS and the ctrl key on Linux and Windows.